 - Fuel tank.

 However, sealing the fuel tank, is not as simple as it sounds.
 A fuel tank must have some type of venting; so air can enter, to replace the fuel leaving the tank.

 If the fuel tank were sealed tight; the fuel pump, could create enough negative pressure, to collapse it.
 This system contains fuel fumes (hydrocarbons).
 But, instead of releasing them into the atmosphere, it stores them in a carbon canister.
 The collected fumes, are then routed to the engine, where they can be burned.

 Finally, a mass air flow sensor, monitors airflow that enters the engine.

 The SERVICE ENGINE SOON or CHECK ENGINE LIGHT has several modes.
 It can also do a , self check on the system.

 Consequently, It can indicate a:

-Finally, computerized control ensures the most efficient operation of the system.
-In addition, computer controlled fuel injection systems ensure a more precise air fuel mixture.
-As a result, creating greater efficiency in combustion while lowering pollutants.
+Today, computerized controls, ensures the most efficient operation of emission control systems.
+In addition, computer controlled fuel injection systems; ensure a more precise air fuel mixture.
+As a result, creating greater efficiency in combustion, while lowering pollutants.